DEM0NAssissan7/desktop-icons-neo/README.md

-# DING Desktop Icons New Generation
+# Desktop Icons: Neo

-## What  is it
+## What is Desktop Icons: Neo?

-Desktop Icons NG for GNOME Shell.
-It is a fork/rewrite of the official 'Desktop Icons' extension, with these advantages:
+**Desktop Icons: Neo** is an extension for GNOME.
+It is a fork of the **Desktop Icons NG** extension.
+It comes with a large host of new features, customizations, and bug fixes.

- * Drag'n'Drop, both inside the desktop, between desktop and applications, and nautilus windows
+ * Customizable icon shapes
- * Allows to use "Open with..." option with several files
+ * Fixed many many bugs
- * When hovering or clicking on an icon with a name too large to fit, it shows the full name
+ * Performance improvements
- * Doesn't hang the compositor when there is too much activity in the desktop folder
+ *

-But it is still an alpha development, so it probably still have a lot of bugs.
-Use with care.
+Keep in mind that the extension is still an early beta and has many bugs.
+We try our hardest to fix every one.

 ## Current version

-Version 0.15.0
+Version 1.1

 ## Requirements